Storidge/cio-user-guide/getting_started/remove_node.md

 ```
 cioctl node remove NODENAME
 ```
+This starts a process to remove metadata of the node from the rest of the cluster.
+It also starts a rebuild process to ensure redundancy of data in the rest of the cluster, as storage resources on the removed node are deleted.

 A removed node can be added back to the cluster by running a `cioctl join-token` command and then the `cioctl add ...` command string.
 However the node will be treated as a new node as all previous history has been erased.